document-picker API

 bookmark:string;bookmarkStatus:"success"; } | {bookmarkError:string;bookmarkStatus:"error"; }

-If you've requested long-term access to a directory or file, this object will be returned in the response.
+If you've requested long-term access to a directory or file, this object is returned in the response.

 In order to access the same directory or file in the future, you must store the bookmark opaque string,